Strong Determinism: Consequences of Strong Determinism

-In my view, that is an interesting and open question.
-So far, strong determinism is not on the radar for most people working on causation, counterfactuals, and causal explanations.
-Working out a complete theory of such notions under strong determinism falls outside the scope of this paper.
-Here I list three options for further evaluation.

-Option 1: We can accept that there is still a causal relationship, since the relevant counterfactuals are still true.
+However, there is a \textit{prima facie} problem on strong determinism: there is no counterfactual possibility (the nomological state space is a singleton).
 Let $A(t_1)$ and $C(t_2)$ correspond to the states of the universe at any two distinct times $t_1$ and $t_2$.
+Assuming strong centering, $A \counterfactual C$.
+If strong determinism is true, on standard semantics, counterfactuals with $\neg A(t_1)$-antecedents and $\neg C(t_2)$-antecedents are vacuously true.
+Hence, $A(t_1)$ and $C(t_2)$ counterfactually depend on each other.
+This is completely general, as $t_1$ and $t_2$ can be any two distinct times.
+We have the surprising triviality result that every event counterfactually depends on any other event, and every event causes any other event in this world.
+The result raises vexing questions whether and how we can even make sense of causation and counterfactuals in a strongly deterministic world.
+It may suggest that causality has entirely disappeared in such worlds.
+Alternatively, it may also be interpreted as suggesting that the world is maximally causally connected.

+In my view, the compatibility of causality and strong determinism is an interesting and open question.
+Strong determinism is under-explored in the literature on causation, counterfactuals, and causal explanations.
+To invite future work on this topic, I list three options for further evaluation.

-Given strong determinism, counterfactuals with $\neg A(t_1)$-antecedents and $\neg C(t_2)$-antecedents are vacuously true.
-Hence, $A(t_1)$ and $C(t_2)$ counterfactually depend on each other.\footnote{Although $\neg A(t_1) \counterfactual C(t_2)$, it is not the case that $A(t_1) \counterfactual \neg C(t_2)$.
-Hence, it does not follow that $\neg A(t_1)$ causes $C(t_2)$.} So far, the dependence is symmetrical.
-To understand the causal asymmetry of time, we may add a version of the Past Hypothesis (PH) as a fundamental law such that it applies to one temporal boundary of the world but not the other, and we may define a non-fundamental arrow of time as the distance away from the time that PH applies (as \cite{albert2000time, albert2015after} and \cite{LoewerCatSLaw, loewer2012two} suggest and as we do in \S5).
+Option 1: We can accept the verdict of the counterfactual dependence theory but make an important revision.
+Causality still holds, because the relevant counterfactuals are still true.
+However, the counterfactual dependence relations that obtain in a strongly deterministic world appear to be time symmetric, which is counterintuitive.
+We may prefer to recover a causal asymmetry of time.
+To do so, we can add a version of the Past Hypothesis (PH) as a fundamental law such that it applies to one temporal boundary of the world but not the other, and we may define a non-fundamental arrow of time as the distance away from the time that PH applies (as \cite{albert2000time, albert2015after} and \cite{LoewerCatSLaw, loewer2012two} suggest and as we do in \S5).
 We may then define the direction of causation as the same as the direction of time.
-For example, if $t_1$ is closer to the time of PH than $t_2$ is, then $A(t_1)$ causes $C(t_2)$ but not vice versa.
+For example, if $A(t_1)$ and $C(t_2)$ counterfactually depend on each other but $t_1$ is closer to the time of PH than $t_2$ is, then $A(t_1)$ causes $C(t_2)$ but not vice versa.
+Still, this means that any event causes any other later event.
+Hence, such a world is more causally connected than we are used to.